willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 module.exports = BuildChecker;
 ```

-And our `src/index.js` file will only invoke and start our code so that the LEDs start flashing.
+And our `src/index.js` file will only invoke and start our code so that the LEDs start blinking.

 ```javascript
 var BuildChecker = require('./build-checker');